awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 See [AWS Documentation](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-kms).

 Note that only key IDs in the key ARN format will ever be used for decryption.
-This is because encrypted data keys constructed by the KMS keyring will always store the ID of the CMK used to encrypt it in key ARN format, and [OnDecrypt](#ondecrypt) checks the key ID against that value before attempting decryption.
+This is because encrypted data keys constructed by the AWS KMS keyring will always store the ID of the CMK used to encrypt it in key ARN format, and [OnDecrypt](#ondecrypt) checks the key ID against that value before attempting decryption.

 The generator SHOULD NOT be included in the [key IDs](#key-ids), otherwise this CMK will be used twice to encrypt the plaintext data key.

-The KMS CMK specified by the generator MUST have [kms:GenerateDataKey](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html#AWS-KMS-API-Operations-and-Permissions) permissions.
+The AWS KMS CMK specified by the generator MUST have [kms:GenerateDataKey](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html#AWS-KMS-API-Operations-and-Permissions) permissions.

 ### Grant Tokens

-A list of string grant tokens to be included in all KMS calls.
+A list of string grant tokens to be included in all AWS KMS calls.

 See [AWS Documentation](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token)
-for how KMS uses grant tokens.
+for how AWS KMS uses grant tokens.

 ## Derived Properties

-The following is a derived property of the KMS-keyring:
+The following is a derived property of the AWS KMS keyring:

 - [Is Discovery](#is-discovery)